ACT2020 - ZERO WASTE & SOLAR FOOD POLICY

 Supplies onboard the boat will be re-evaluated prior to the launch of the project, reducing unnecessary items and convenience goods that cause waste.
 Crew members are asked to pack minimally and keep SUP items at home.
-In the rare case that a SUP must be brought onboard (medication, etc.), it is of the responsibility of the crew member to take it back with them.
+In the rare case that a SUP must be brought onboard (medication, etc.), it is the responsibility of the crew member to take it back with them.

-The boat will be equipped with reusable bags, wrappers and containers for zero waste grocery shopping and take-out food.
+The boat will be equipped with reusable bags, wrappers, and containers for zero-waste grocery shopping and take-out food.
 Crew members are encouraged to swap their own disposable items for reusables and guidance for this will be available.

 All food scraps and compostable items will either be composted in our onboard composter or saved to compost on land, buried in small quantities underground or brought to farms we visit.
 NO food scraps will be dumped overboard.
 See more in 12.
 FOOD WASTE.

-Additionally we’ve added a 6th R “Return” below to account for failures and unexpected landfill waste we may encounter.
+Additionally, we’ve added a 6th R “Return” below to account for failures and unexpected landfill waste we may encounter.
 Our zero waste policy is an experiment and educational effort above all:

 We will be 100% honest about our waste management and work together as a team to help each other change our habits.
-Any waste that fails to meet the 5 Rs in our policy above (anything that would go to landfill) will be collected in a “zero-waste fails” container for the duration of the project.
+Any waste that fails to meet the 5 Rs in our policy above (anything that would go to a landfill) will be collected in a “zero-waste fails” container for the duration of the project.
 It will be displayed to the public, and when possible returned by mail to the producer/supplier with a suggestion for an alternative.
 Any plastic and litter we find at sea or during the project will be collected in a separate container to be displayed at the end of the project and offered to a chosen artist as materials for a sculpture art statement.

 All food ingredients will be bought package-free and sourced directly from small local organic farms whenever possible.
-Animal products we choose to consume will only be sustainable meats, fish, dairy and eggs from humanly raised and/or wild sources.
-It is our ambition to see the animal product sources first hand during farm visits.
+Animal products we choose to consume will only be sustainable meats, fish, dairy, and eggs from humanly raised and/or wild sources.
+It is our ambition to see the animal product sources firsthand during farm visits.
 Secondly to select animal products produced under certifications that we trust.
 Our dry plant-based groceries will be purchased package free in bulk where we can provide our own reusable bags and containers.
 Findings will be added to the online resource map, Zero Waste Home Bulk App by Bea Johnson.
-Food sourcing and groceries are the responsibility of Guri* and provided to all crew members.
+Food sourcing and groceries are the responsibility of Guri* and are provided to all crew members.

 7. FOOD STORAGE